Today in Rock & Roll History: November 8th

 1968: Motown Records released Diana Ross & the Supremes Join the Temptations, a collaborative album by the label’s two best selling groups.

 1969: Johnny Winter released his third studio album, Second Winter.
-The original plan was to edit recording sessions down to one album, but when it was decided that all of the recordings were too good to cut, the album was released as a “three-sided” LP, with a blank fourth side on the vinyl record.
+The original plan was to edit recording sessions down to one album, but when it was decided that all of the recordings were too good to cut, so the album was released as a “three-sided” LP, with a blank fourth side on the second disc.

 1969: Motown group The Originals topped Billboard’s R&B chart for the first of five weeks with their only #1 R&B hit, “Baby, I’m For Real.”